roks70/Medabots9-Translations/README.md

 ## Disclosure
 Just to be upfront, the initial story translation after Omnija and Sotaeko's work was made using DeepL's translations.
-This is initially machine translated.
-Which is in the process of being cleaned up by me (and hopefully more people!).
+This is initially machine translated and it is in the process of being cleaned up by me (and hopefully more people!).

 ## Credit
 Credit for starting and doing the gameplay elements: